 Imen is a historian of modern France and the ‘Francophone world’ with broader interest in the histories of religion, secularism, and modernity.

 Imen finished her PhD in 2019 at the History Department, University of Sheffield, on the history of the French satirical magazines Hara Kiri and Charlie Hebdo, and their discourses on religion, secularism, race and gender.
 Prior to that, she completed the Fulbright FLTA programme, the Erasmus Mundus Masters programme Crossways in Cultural Narratives, and holds an MA from Adam Mickiewicz University in Poznan in Gender Studies, an MA from the University of Sheffield in Cultural Studies, and an MA from Université de Perpignan in Approaches Hétérologiques du Monde Anglophone.

-Tobias Cremer is a political scientist researching the relationship between religion, secularisation and the surge of ethno-nationalist populism throughout Western societies.
-In his doctoral research (University of Cambridge, funded by the ESRC), Tobias explored how right-wing populist movements in Western nations (Germany, France and the United States) have employed Christianity as a cultural identity marker; and how believers and church authorities are reacting to such invocations of religion in different ways.
-Tobias holds an MPP from the Harvard Kennedy School, where he was a McCloy Fellow, an MPhil in Politics and International Studies from Cambridge University, and a BA in Politics, Philosophy and Economics from Sciences Po Paris.
-Across his career, he has worked in the German Parliament, the German Federal Foreign Office, and as a management consultant.
+Tobias Cremer is a Junior Research Fellow in Religion and the Frontier Challenges at Pembroke College Oxford.
+His research focuses on the relationship between religion, secularisation and the surge of ethno-nationalist populism throughout western societies.
+In his doctoral research (University of Cambridge, funded by the ESRC) Tobias explored how right-wing populist movements in Germany, France and the United States employ Christianity as a cultural identity marker, and how believers and church authorities are reacting to such referencees.
+Tobias holds a PhD from the University of Cambridge, an MPP from the Harvard Kennedy School, where he was a McCloy Fellow, an MPhil in Politics and International Studies from Cambridge University, and a BA in Politics, Philosophy and Economics from Sciences Po Paris.
+Across his career, he has worked in the German Parliament, the German Federal Foreign Office, and as a management consult.

 Dr Méadhbh McIvor, Junior Research Fellow